NaturalIntelligence/fast-xml-parser/CONTRIBUTING.md

 * Increase the version number
 * Update the change log & README if required
 * Generate the browser bundle
+* npm audit
-* Release in github and publish to npm
+* [Release](https://github.com/NaturalIntelligence/fast-xml-parser/releases) in github and publish to npm

 Note that publishing changes or accepting any PR may take time.
 So please keep patience.